Bamder08/Bamder08/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 👨‍💻 &nbsp; I am a Full Stack developer focused on the frontend and I am currently looking for a job as a Frontend Developer.\
 💡 &nbsp;   I like to explore new technologies and develop software solutions and quick hacks.\
-🎓 &nbsp; I am currently studying systems engineering at UTEL university\
+🎓 &nbsp;I am currently studying systems engineering at UTEL university\
 🌱 &nbsp;I'm on my way to learning more about artificial intelligence and python.\
 ✍️ &nbsp;In my free time, I dedicate myself to learning music and playing soccer.\
 💬 &nbsp;Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.\